go-gitea/gitea/README.md

 The goal of this project is to make the easiest, fastest, and most painless way of setting up a self-hosted Git service.

-With Go, this can be done platform-independently across **all platforms** which Go supports, including Linux, macOS, and Windows on x86, amd64, ARM and PowerPC architectures.
+With Go, this can be done across
+**all platforms** which Go supports, including Linux, macOS, and Windows on x86, amd64, ARM and PowerPC architectures.
 You can try it out using [the online demo](https://try.gitea.io/).